Crimson-Yeti/Sastantua/README.md

 ---

-### A program that builds the Ice Crystal Pyramids of Sastantua in ascii characters for it's the user.
+### A program that builds the Ice Crystal Pyramids of Sastantua in ascii characters for it's user.

 ---